getumbrel/umbrel/apps/README.md

 git checkout -b btc-rpc-explorer
 ```

 2\.
 It's now time to decide an ID for our app.
-An app ID should only contain lowercase alphabetical characters and dashes and should be humanly recognizable.
+An app ID should only contain lowercase alphabetical characters and dashes, and should be humanly recognizable.
 For this app we'll go with `btc-rpc-explorer`.

-We need to create a new sibdirectory in the apps directory with same name as our app ID and move into it:
+We need to create a new subdirectory in the apps directory with same name as our app ID and move into it:

 ```sh
 mkdir apps/btc-rpc-explorer